 [restored 2/15/2025]

-Commander-in-Chief Abraham Lincoln, of the united States, orders Major General George B. McClellan General-in-Chief of the (standing) Army of the united States to seize all railroads within the States for movement of troops and war material.
+Commander-in-Chief Abraham Lincoln, of the united States, orders Major General George B. McClellan, Sr., commander of the compulsory Union Army of Potomac, to seize all railroads within the States for movement of troops and war material.

 [restored 4/3/2022]